SomeKitten/Forever-Engine/README.md

 [ImCodist](https://github.com/ImCodist) - Miscelaneous Assets, creator of the obsidian soul (real, stole my iron in minecraft (fuck you)

-[HelloSammu](https://github.com/hellosammu) - Input improvements, being a better programmer than me, being able to use twitter comprehensively
+[HelloSammu](https://github.com/hellosammu) - Some code enhancements, being a better programmer than me, being able to use twitter comprehensively